Do you find yourself in a toxic relationship and think that you might be the cause?

 This is very important because not respecting boundaries leads to a toxic relationship.

-If you are constantly lashing out at your partner, if you can’t contain your anger, then you’re the reason you’re in a toxic relationship.
+If you’re constantly lashing out at your partner and struggling to contain your anger, then you may be the reason your relationship feels toxic.

-When people have a temper, it becomes difficult for them to contain their thoughts and feelings.
+When people have a temper, it becomes difficult to control their thoughts and emotions, often leading them to lash out at those closest to them.

 But don’t worry!